Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: I have a 12 year old U.S. Citizen child.
 Can she sponsor me for a green card?

-A: A child (or anyone) must be at least 21 years old to file a sponsor petition except that there is no minimum age to file a petition for a spouse.
+A: A child (or anyone) must be at least 21 years old to file a sponsor petition, except that there is no minimum age to file a petition for a spouse.
+This applies even if the U.S. citizen child is financially stable.
+Immigration sponsorship under Form I-130 is only valid for children over 21 years old for their parents.

 Q: My friend’s visitor visa expired a few months ago.
 She wants to extend her stay in the U.S..
 She is pregnant and has a green card sponsor who wants to marry her.
 Can she claim medical condition and extend her stay, and eventually convert her status to permanent residence?

 A: If her stay has expired (she is past the date on her Form I-94), then she cannot extend her stay even for medical reasons.
-But if she enters into a genuine marriage to a U.S. citizen, then she can apply for the green card here even if she has stayed past her I-94 date.
+However, if she enters into a genuine marriage to a U.S. citizen, she can then apply for a green card here, even if she has stayed beyond her I-94 date.
+This is possible through adjustment of status (AOS) under INA §245(a), as long as the marriage is bona fide.

 Q: I have J-1 exchange program status, and I want to marry a U.S. citizen.
 Can I stay and apply for a green card?

 A: You can apply unless your J-1 is subject to Section 212e of the immigration law.
 This section requires some J-1 visa holders to reside outside the U.S. for 2 years before they can change to any other visa status.
-This requirement is noted on the visa in the passport and also on the pink Form IAP 66 where it says “is” “is not” subject to Section 212e.
-The U.S. Department of State and the United States Citizenship and Immigration Services can grant a waiver of this requirement, but a waiver may be difficult to get.
+This requirement is noted on the visa in the passport and also on the pink Form IAP 66, where it says “is” or “is not” subject to Section 212e.
+The U.S. Department of State and the United States Citizenship and Immigration Services can grant a waiver of this requirement; however, obtaining a waiver may be challenging.
+Waiver categories include No Objection Statement, persecution, or hardship to a U.S. citizen spouse or child.

 Q: My girlfriend is a citizen of Canada, and she would like to move to the U.S. She wants to work here.
 She has some college experience, but no degree.
 What does she need to move here and get a job?
 We don’t plan to be married now, so a spouse or fiancé(e) visa is no good.
 Are there any special rules for Canadian citizens?